 Visitech is an engineering company experienced in developing DMD solution for industrial customers.
-The Laboratoire d'Astrophysique de Marseille (LAM) has, over several years, developed different tools for modeling and characterization of MOEMS-based slit masks, especially during the design studies on JWST-NIRSpec.
-ESA has engaged with Visitech and LAM in a technical assessment of a DMD chip for space application.
+The Laboratoire d'Astrophysique de Marseille (LAM) has, over several years, developed different tools for modeling and characterization of MOEMS-based slit masks, especially during the design studies on JWST-NIRSpec [6,7].
+ESA has engaged with Visitech and LAM in a technical assessment of using a Digital Micromirror Devices (DMD) from Texas Instruments for space applications (for example in ESA EUCLID mission).
+The DMD features 2048 x 1080 mirrors on a 13.68μm mirror pitch (left-hand side of Fig. 1).
+Typical operational parameters of this device are room temperature, atmospheric pressure and mirrors switching thousands of times in a second, while for MOS applications in space, the device should work in vacuum, at low temperature, and each MOS exposure would last for typically 1500s with micromirrors held in a static state (either ON or OFF) during that duration.
 A specific thermal / vacuum test chamber has been developed for test conditions down to -40°C at 10-5 mbar vacuum.
 Imaging capability for resolving each micro-mirror has also been developed for determining any single mirror failure.
 Dedicated electronics and software allows us to hold any pattern on the DMD for duration of up to 1500s.

 We present the summary of this ESA study, the electronic test vehicle as well as the cold temperature test set-up we have developed.
 Then, results of tests in vacuum at low temperature, including low temperature stress test, low temperature nominal test, thermal cycling, and life test are presented.
 Results after radiation (TID and proton), and vibration and shock are also shown.
-Finally MOS-like tests have been done.

-2. THE ELECTRONIC TEST VEHICLE
+II.
+THE ELECTRONIC TEST VEHICLE